archiloque/tools/README.md

 ***

-* tools.rb : generate a podcast rss from a list of mp3 in a directory
+* podcast.rb : generate a podcast rss from a list of mp3 in a directory
+* parallel_downloader.rb : download a list of files from their url in parallel
+* flattener.rb : flatten a directory tree by adding the directory names to the files